Are Breast Implants a Good Option for You?

 At consultations, ask questions like:

-• How many years have you performed breast augmentations and what is your specialty?
+• How many years have you performed breast augmentations, and what is your specialty?

 • May I see a portfolio showing at least 20 before/after cases?